 Nothing screams ‘luxury’ louder than a super yacht.
 There’s a reason that the rich and famous love them!
 Fashion designers like Dolce and Gabbana and Cavalli all own crazy expensive yachts.
 Among the most insane are Roman Abramovich’s 563-foot-long, 1.5 billion US dollar yacht, which has its own onboard nightclub, two helipads and two swimming pools.
 You might not be able to get an invite to the celebs’ ocean parties, but you can charter Richard Branson’s catamaran - for a cool USD $100,000 a week.

 Image credit: Burgess.

 Flying first class with Emirates

 They’ve won awards as the world’s best airline, and the Emirates’ First-Class experience is coveted by everyone who craves a little luxury in the air.
 The Emirates A380 has an onboard shower, flatbed seats and even an onboard bar for First Class guests.
 The food’s so fancy you’d almost forget you’re on an airplane and you can sip Champagne on arrival.
 Serious travel goals!

 Cruising isn’t for everyone but for those who try it and love it, it’s a lifestyle.
 One of the more luxurious cruise liners, the Seven Seas Explorer, has larger balconies than most and is decked out in granite and marble, with almost 500 chandeliers made of Czech crystal and glass hanging from the vessel’s ceiling.
 Fancy.

 Image credit: Cruise Critic.

-With 28 Degrees, you can pay for your flights and other travel plans with up to 55 days interest-free - and using your card abroad means you avoid currency conversion fees.
+With Latitude 28° Global, you can pay for your flights and other travel plans with up to 55 days interest-free - and using your card abroad means you avoid currency conversion fees.
 Pay no foreign transaction fees on purchases when travelling or booking aspects of your holiday online.
-You can also take advantage of our complimentary travel concierge service.